Porsche Macan Review 2025: Price, specs & boot space

 Handling and ride quality: What is the Porsche Macan like to drive?

-"Any Porsche has to seriously dazzle when faced with twists and turns, but even so, you might be surprised by just how dazzling the Macan is in this regard.
-Most versions come with a passive suspension as standard, where the pricier versions get an adaptive setup (this is optional on other versions) that varies its stiffness according to which of the various driving modes you select.
-Air suspension can also be specified across the board."
+"Any Porsche has to dazzle when faced with twists and turns, but even so, you might be surprised by just how dazzling the Macan is in this regard.
+Most versions come with Porsche's adaptive suspension as standard that varies its stiffness according to which of the driving modes you select.
+Air suspension is standard on the GTS and can be specified as an option on other models."

 Even on the standard suspension, the Porsche Macan has a level of handling finesse that can easily see off any rival.
 Body movements are so well controlled that you’d swear you were in a hatchback rather than a high-riding SUV, while there’s bags of grip and traction, not to mention wonderful balance from the Macan’s rear-biased four-wheel drive system.
 The steering is the really special bit, though, because it’s responsive, precise, beautifully weighted and packed with confidence-inspiring feel.